cvangysel/SERT/PRODUCT_SEARCH.md

 Citation
 ----

-If you use SERT to produce results for your scientific publication, please refer to our [CIKM 2016](https://arxiv.org/abs/1608.07253) paper on product search:
+If you use SERT to produce results for your scientific publication, please refer to our [CIKM 2016](https://arxiv.org/abs/1608.07253) paper on product search and our [software overview](https://arxiv.org/abs/1706.03757) paper:

 ```
 @inproceedings{VanGysel2016products,